arogozhnikov/DeepMMD-GAN/README.md

 Yet another approach for adversarial training.

-- GANs are adversarial networks, no need to introduce those.
+- GANs are [adversarial networks](https://en.wikipedia.org/wiki/Generative_adversarial_network), no need to introduce those.
-- MMD is maximum mean discrepancy, it is based on a very simple idea of how to detect difference between distributions.
+- MMD is maximum mean discrepancy (see e.g. [this presentation](http://alex.smola.org/teaching/iconip2006/iconip_3.pdf) by A. Smola), it is based on a very simple idea of how to detect difference between distributions.

-  A decade ago MMD was very popular, notable property of MMD (compared to other tests) is that it works well when kernel is
+  A decade ago MMD was very popular, notable property of MMD (compared to other tests) is that it works well when kernels.

 MMD was already combined with GANs, see e.g.